John-Nagle/lslutils/npc/doc/NAVMESH.md

 (PICTURE)

-What the documentation doesn't tell you is that the static navmesh is a coarse approximation to the obstacles in the virtual world.
-It does not match it exactly.
+What the documentation doesn't tell you is that the static navmesh is only a coarse approximation to the obstacles in the virtual world.
+It does not match them exactly.
 It does not follow every little detail.
 The navmesh seems to be a low level of detail approximation of the world.
 That makes it fast to use.
 Because of this, it can only be used as a starting point for where to go.